UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 - **Base: Number of qualified DAO integrations
 - **There is no quote currency in this option, as design feature.
 The collateral redemption is tied to the** *number of qualified integrations* **by design**
  - **Intended Collateral Currency** *UMA*.
-- **Rounding:** *Round to nearest whole number, however this should not be necessary*
+- **Rounding:** *Round to nearest whole number, unless ancillary data supplies a multiplier that cannot be expressed as a whole number.
+In this case, round to 2 decimal places.*

 # Rationale

 * Linear scaling is used for sake of ease for contract deployment and for voters.
 Integrations that qualify for a bonus will simply be treated as multiple integrations as a way to recognize the increased value and work needed to get them across the finish line.

-*Minimum payout will be baked into the contract, rather than reflected in the implementation process.
-This design choice is intented to account for the integrations that occurred prior to launch, in an effort to reward the community for hard work leading up to the launch of this KPI option.
-More details on minimum payout and scaling can be found within the deployed contract.
+* Allowing for a specified minimum payout is intented to account for the integrations that occurred prior to launch, in an effort to reward the community for hard work leading up to the launch of this KPI option.

+* Minimum payout may be established in ancillary data via the `floorIntegrations` parameter, or it can be baked into the contract.
+This is a design decision to be made by the contract deployer.
+If it is baked into the contract, details can be customized using the [financial products library] (https://github.com/UMAprotocol/protocol/tree/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries).
+Allowing variations of this feature as a design choice allows deployers to weigh the pros and cons of exchainging simplisity for transparancy.
+In both cases, more details on minimum payout and scaling can be found within the deployed contract.

 * The decision to stick to the listed product types was made in order to focus the community and align incentives with the strategic goals of the organization.

 * Setting it up to allow for all qualified launches to be counted throughout the period rather than just at the time of expiry helps to ensure that we are not missing out on any integrations that might expire before the KPI option does.

-* Choosing a starting timestamp prior to launch of this option is a design feature that helps to reward the community for the integrations they have already started on and help keep momentum going while the current KPI expires.
-Using ancillary data to provide this field allows the deployer of the contract to choose the starting timestamp as they see fit.
+* Having a customized starting timestamp allows a contract deployer to include integrations that occur prior to launch of this option.
+This design feature can act to reward the community for prior work done and may also help keep momentum going while the current KPI expires.

 * The rationale for choosing DAO integrations was to emphasize building DAO-to-DAO relationships.
 UMA’s product suite has increasingly gained focus and traction on DAO treasury management.
 However, it is not scalable for the development team to focus on promotion and integration efforts alone, and this KPI Option has been designed to help recruit the community to help.